2014 Indian general election: International

 The 14th Dalai Lama sent a letter congratulating Modi for the BJP's "decisive victory".
 The Dalai Lama expressed hope that just as Modi had brought development and prosperity to Gujarat, India would continue to "flourish and prosper" under his leadership.

 The American Jewish Committee (AJC) congratulated Narendra Modi, and expressed hope that his leadership would further strengthen India's relations with the US and Israel.
 Director of AJC's Asia Pacific Institute (API) Shira Loewenberg stated, "We look forward to working with Modi and the new government to further strengthen and deepen India's extensive relations with the United States and Israel.
 BJP has long been a friend to Israel and the Jewish people."

-Aftermath

 Government formation

 Manmohan Singh tendered his resignation to President Pranab Mukherjee on 17 May.
 He continued as caretaker Prime Minister, at the request of the President, until 26 May 2014, when Narendra Modi and his cabinet were sworn to office.